TriLogic/KudzuTCL/README.md

 {{ decr | decrVal | 25 }} this content would be ignored {{/ decr }}
 ```

-The Cycle tag is used to cycle a variables through a list of values.
+The 'Cycle' tag is used to cycle a variables through a list of values.
 It is also an
 example of a tag that can self terminate.
+It ignores inner content.
 ```
 Cycle value is: {{cycle|cycleValue|one|two|three/}}{{=cycleValue}}
 Cycle value is: {{cycle|cycleValue|one|two|three/}}{{=cycleValue}}